M1 Garand: Demilitarized versions

+United States of America

+The U.S. Navy has also used the Garand, but rechambered for the popular at the time 7.62×51mm NATO round and calling it the M1 mod 0&1.The Mod 0 has a metal bushing and during testing was prone to fail and fall out.
+The Mod 1 was fit with a new barrel; and a piece of plastic to make sure the user didn't put the original 30-06 cartridge in the gun.

 Pakistan

 M1 Garands in Pakistan were found to be chambered in 7.92×57 mm due to a lack of .30-06 ammo in the country.

 Philippines

-Floro International formerly sold conversion kits that would modernized M1 Garand in the Armed Forces of the Philippines to be chambered in 7.62 NATO ammo with 20-round magazines supplied.
+Floro International formerly sold conversion kits that would modernized the M1 Garand in the Armed Forces of the Philippines to be chambered in 7.62 NATO ammo with 20-round magazines supplied.